By Laima Urbonaite for Summersalt Yoga

 We didn’t do much hiking in Canyonlands since we didn’t have much time (as we also had to work at the same time, we’re freelancers), but the overlooks there are breathtaking.
 The canyons are so grand, my brain had difficulty processing what I see and understanding that’s not a picture, but the real deal I’m seeing!
 We also visited the Grand Canyon later, though I’m not sure which place impressed me more.

-After being blown away by the views, we continued our trip to Brice Canyon and on our way there we drove through the Capitol Reef park.
+After being blown away by the views, we continued our trip to Brice Canyon and on our way there we drove through the Capitol Reef Park.
 It was my favorite drive so far.
 The sun was at the point where everything was so enlightened it felt we were in a fairytale.

-The hike at the Brice Canyon was a bit longer and more steep than I expected.
+The hike at the Brice Canyon was a bit longer and steeper than I expected.
 After realizing that I’m weaker than I wanted to be, I did actually start doing a workout routine, but I wasn’t strong enough yet.
 But after we finished our hike it felt so good to realize I made it.
 And I got to see so many beautiful things otherwise I wasn’t able to.

 Though this was not the hardest hike during our road trip.
 The one that struck me unprepared was when we went to see the Wave.
 We thought it was going to be a 5km hike that I know I can manage.
 So we didn’t take any snacks and took only one small bottle of water for both of us (oh boy, what a mistake).
 It ended up being a 15km hike with very steep hills.
 Very steep.
 But the views here in Utah, they never disappoint.
 The waves were so picturesque and relaxing to look at, I felt more energized and was ready for our way back.

-Our last stop was Zion’s National Park.
-It’s among the most popular ones in West Coast due to its proximity to Las Vegas.
+Our last stop was Zion National Park.
+It’s among the most popular ones on West Coast due to its proximity to Las Vegas.
 We didn’t think we will see something much different from what we’ve already seen but we were again so wrong.
-It’s incredible to see how the nature can be so different even just a few kilometers away.
+It’s incredible to see how nature can be so different even just a few kilometers away.
 Zion National Park also made me feel like I’m in a beautiful painting with lots of Bambis just a few meters away from you.
 I was very satisfied with the amount of deer I saw during this trip.

 Our trip back to the civilization was a bit stressful since we mixed up our dates and when we came back to our host’s place, we were told they had to move our things from the room since other guests were about to arrive.
 It was already a late evening, so that meant we very late to check out.
-We double checked our calendar and realized we really had to move out that day.
+We double-checked our calendar and realized we really had to move out that day.
 So we quickly packed everything up, apologized a few times, and left Utah.

 We’re now in Los Angeles, the city of wonderful weather and movies.
 We haven’t seen much yet, but I already love the vibe here.
 And +20 Celsius is always a good thing.